 My first priority is to ensure that you feel safe, understood, and accepted in my office.
 I have a personable, down-to-earth style, and encourage humor and creativity in our work.
 First, you and I will thoughtfully assess your current situation in the context of your unique history, and develop our treatment plan collaboratively.
 I believe in highlighting areas of strength; those talents and even defenses have gotten you this far and together, we will learn how to maximize your natural resilience while easing the vulnerabilities that have you feeling stuck.

-I am classically trained in interpersonal and humanistic psychotherapy, but I also utilize contemporary treatment paradigms including Acceptance and Commitment Therapy (ACT), Mindfulness-Based Self-Compassion (MBSC), and Internal Family Systems (IFS).
-Both frameworks are non-pathologizing, and work effectively for clients “stuck in their heads” and unable to move forward with value-driven choices.
-In session, we learn to recognize and invite the protective "Parts" of ourselves that often "step in" when we feel vulnerable, but sometimes get in the way of greater connection and fulfillment.
+I am classically trained in interpersonal and humanistic psychotherapies, but I also utilize contemporary treatment models including Acceptance and Commitment Therapy (ACT), Mindfulness-Based Self-Compassion (MBSC), and Internal Family Systems (IFS).
+These frameworks are non-pathologizing and work effectively for clients "stuck in their heads" and unable to move forward with value-driven, self-compassionate choices.
+In session, we learn to recognize and invite the protective "Parts" of ourselves that often step in when we feel vulnerable, but sometimes get in the way of greater connection, self-acceptance, and fulfillment.
 Together we will explore how to get "Self" back in the driver's seat, so that your values are honored and life goals can be reached with optimal emotional resilience.